 Spectacular Suites

-If you’re looking for more space, privacy, or jaw-dropping views, Four Seasons Resort Lanai offers quite a few suites to choose from—many with generous living areas, residential-style layouts, and expansive lanais perfect for soaking up the island’s natural beauty.
+If you are looking for more space, privacy, or more dramatic views, Four Seasons Resort Lanai has quite a few suites to choose from.
+Most have generous living areas, residential-style layouts, and expansive lanais.

 Flights in Ohana, Penthouse, and Specialty Suites cover 3 adults and 1 child or 2 adults and 2 children, per stay.